Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 The acronym may make it sound more complicated than it is, but getting an International Standard Book Number (ISBN) is not like joining the Illuminati: you don’t need a special introduction or to be someone’s important grandchild.
 For $125, any author can buy an ISBN through Bowker in the USA or Nielsen in the UK: agencies that issue ISBNs and cannot profit from their sale.

-However, there are plenty of companies who will make a big song and dance about securing you an ISBN, charging you hundreds of dollars on top of the actual cost — when you could just spend 10 minutes on Bowker and do it yourself.
+However, plenty of companies will make a big deal of securing you an ISBN and charge you hundreds of dollars on top of the actual cost when you could just spend 10 minutes on Bowker and do it yourself.

 To be honest, most online retailers for indie authors will supply their own identification codes these days.
 If you’re not planning to distribute to brick-and-mortar stores, you’ll probably be fine without an ISBN.
 But if you simply must have one, check out our guide on how to get one without paying more than you need to.